zx80/flask-simple-auth/DOCUMENTATION.md

 Flask lack of helpfulness and wrong style, such as:
-- not providing a simple and effective declarative security layer, which must address both authentication and authorization possibly in connection to application data, which requires some kind of integration;
+- not providing a simple and effective declarative security layer, which must address both authentication and authorization possibly in connection to application data, thus requires some kind of integration;
-- not providing a clean mean to put authentication in the configuration only, where it belongs, and taking account of password management best practices.
+- not providing a clean way to put authentication in the configuration only, where it belongs, and taking into account password management best practices.
-- not providing any real help with handling parameters, which is demonstrated by the fact that the user must find them in different dictionaries depending on where there come from, and having to access them through *ugly* global proxies such as `request`.
+- not providing any real help with handling parameters, which is demonstrated by the fact that the user must find them in different dictionaries depending on where they come from, and having to access them through *ugly* global proxies such as `request`.